• Skip to primary navigation

 Amy Hogg

-Amy is thrilled to work with NOSW to support our women through fundraising and communications.
-She has a background in journalism and has worked in development and communications for almost 20 years, most recently with Kentuckians For The Commonwealth, a grassroots social justice organization.
-She has a bachelor’s degree in journalism and a master’s in English, both from Eastern Kentucky University.
-Her novel for children, Callie Rose, was published in 2012.
+Amy supports our women through coaching and programming.
+She started her career in communications and has 20 years of experience with nonprofits.
+She has a bachelor’s degree in journalism and a master’s in English and is a certified Co-Active Coach (CPCC, ACC).
 Amy lives in Berea with her husband, Mike.
 They have two grown daughters, Ellie and Claire.

 Favorite part of working at NOSW: